 There will always be some risk in car travel.
 Crash testing helps develop safety systems and inform consumers, which takes some of that risk away.
 While smashing cars into walls or each other may seem wasteful, the data these tests yield is invaluable.
 In the 1980s the slogan was, "You could learn a lot from a dummy."
 As it turns out, that's very true.

-For more information about crash testing, automotive safety devices and other related topics, follow the links on the next page.
+For more information about crash testing, automotive safety devices and other related topics, follow the links below.